etorres-revature/Eat_Dat_Burger/README.md

 ## Installation Instructions

 You can clone this repository,and run it with the terminal command "node server".
 Then visit the local host.
-Oor [use the app as deployed to Heroku](https://hidden-garden-02467.herokuapp.com/).
+Or, [use the app as deployed to Heroku](https://hidden-garden-02467.herokuapp.com/).

 ## Usage